Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 ### 6th Challenge: Copy and Paste the following block of code JUST ABOVE THE closing `</script>` tag near the bottom of your html file

-Refresh your map, bask in the glory, and then we'll talk about how it all works!
+Refresh your map.
+Then sit back, bask in the glory, and then we'll talk about how it all works!
 ```JS
     function drawCountryBoundaries() {
       // define the path generator (this should really be at the top)